-A completion notice is a document that specifies the completion day of a property and which is the day on which that property becomes a dwelling for council tax purposes.
+A completion notice is a document that specifies the completion day of a property and is the day on which that property becomes a dwelling for Council Tax purposes.
 It is then entered into the valuation list with effect from that date.

-In accordance with Section 17 of the Local Government Finance Act 1992, a completion notice is served on the owner of a property when the Council considers a property to be complete, or the work remaining to be done on a new building can reasonably be expected to be completed within 3 months.
+In accordance with Section 17 of the Local Government Finance Act 1992, a completion notice is served on the owner of a property when the council considers a property to be complete, or the work remaining to be done on a new building can reasonably be expected to be completed within three months.

 For the purpose of completion notices the 'owner' is defined as 'the person entitled to possession'.

 To ensure the accuracy of our completion notices, council inspectors may visit and review dwellings that are being built or altered.
 Evidence, such as photographs, may be obtained to enable us to make the correct decision.

 A property will be considered as being substantially complete when it meets the following criteria: